vinodselvin/datetime-plugin/README.md

 # Datetime-plugin
-Current Build of this plugin supports only Dates not Datetime, This feature will be added on next build.
+Current Build of this plugin supports only Date Format not Datetime, This feature will be included on our next build.

 ## Getting started